 ADA Compliance Officer for Students

-Nastassia Sanabria, Assistant Director of Student Disability Services
+Nastassia Sanabria, Assistant Director - Student Disability Services

 - ADA Compliance Officer for Employees

 The Family Educational Rights and Privacy Act (FERPA) protects the confidentiality of student educational records.
 Information included under these protections may not be released to a third party without the written consent of the student (or the parents of the student if the student is under 18 years of age), except in those specific instances identified in the law.

 Students must sign a release form and request services and accommodations in writing each semester.

 Other information regarding confidentiality of student records may be found in the current KSU University catalog.

 (Note: policy statements are subject to change.
 Check the latest version of the on-line catalog for revisions.)